OWASP/owasp-mastg/Document/0x04-Mobile-Platfoms-Overview.md

 # Mobile Platforms Overview

-This section briefly describes the security mechanisms and underlying guarantees of Android and iOS and also briefly touches on vulnerabilities of both OS itself.
+This section briefly describes the security mechanisms and underlying guarantees of Android and iOS.

 ## Android